What it does: Drives carbon-emission reductions

 Applicants should be team players with excellent analytical and communication skills.
 Ideally, they will also be “practical, results-oriented people who are able to work under pressure, occasionally in difficult environments, meet tight deadlines and who are proactive in getting out and about and making contacts”.
 You’ll also need to be an Australian citizen and be willing to live in Canberra.

-The recruitment process will involve an online application.
-If you make the shortlist, you’ll then be invited to the Canberra office to take part in an assessment center.
+The recruitment process will involve an online application and online assessment.
+If you make the shortlist, you’ll then be invited to the Canberra office to take part in an assessment centre.
 Before receiving a formal offer, you’ll need to obtain a baseline security clearance and satisfy pre-employment checks.
 (This will require supplying extensive personal information.)
 You’ll also need to complete a health assessment form.